w3c/svgwg/master/text.md

 <p>The <b id="__svg__SVGTextContentElement__getComputedTextLength">getComputedTextLength</b>
 method is used to compute a "length" for the text within the element.
-When getComputedTextLength() is called, the following steps are run:</p>
+When getComputedTextLength() is called, the following steps are run:

 <ol class='algorithm'>
 <li>Let <var>count</var> be the value that would be returned if